The Other Lamb: Plot summary

 During the strenuous hike one of the pregnant Wives goes into labor, and she dies in childbirth.
 The Shepherd plucks the dead Wife's grieving young child off of the unlit funeral pyre, and throws her to the ground.
 After the funeral, Sarah tells Selah that she is leaving with the baby, who the Shepherd had wanted to abandon in the wilderness because the baby was "born wrong".
 Sarah reveals that the Shepherd wanted to abandon the healthy baby because "there can only be one ram in a flock".
 Meanwhile, the Shepherd beats one of the Sisters, Tamar, for refusing to lead the group after announcing that she spotted a potentially promising location ahead, further eroding Selah's trust.

 The group arrives at a forested valley with a large lake, which the Shepherd declares will be their new Eden.
 The Sisters’ faith has been shaken by the journey, but the Shepherd rebaptizes the older Sisters.
-Selah has visions of him attempting to drowning her.
+Selah has visions of him attempting to drown her.
 Around the campfire the Wives decline dinner, stating they are fasting for their ritual the next day.

 That night, he calls Selah to his tent and rapes her.
 She fantasizes about the Sisters killing the Shepherd.
 The next morning, the Sisters awake to find the Wives missing.
 They go to the lake to find the Shepherd kneeling near the Wives' robes.
 He tells them that the Wives have ascended into a new life and the Sisters must replace them.
 Selah confronts him, telling him, "You are not our shepherd!"
 He smacks her and she hits him back.
 Some time later, police officers discover the bodies of the Wives washed up on the shore of the lake.
 They also discover the Shepherd's dead body suspended between two trees, a pair of ram's horns placed on his head like a faun.
 The Sisters, led by Selah, congregate at the waterfall near their original compound.